 ON THEIR IDENTITY

-The goal has always been to create styles that people feel really good in and that their personalities can shine through.
+The goal has always been to create styles that people feel really good in, that allow their personalities to shine through."

 ON THEIR HAIR JOURNEYS

 I was inspired to grow my locs because it was an easier option for me.
-I decided after seeing other Black women and admiring their locs for some time and thinking wow I'd love to have that, to start growing them myself.
+I decided after seeing other Black women, admiring their locs for some time, and thinking 'wow I'd love to have that', to start growing them myself.
 I love the freedom my locs give me.
-I don't have to keep maintaining it, it's perfect just as it is.
-I just shake it out in the morning, and I'm ready to go.
+I don't have to keep maintaining them, they're perfect just as they are.
+I just shake my hair out in the morning, and I'm ready to go."